 Structure is not simply an organization chart.
 Structure is all the people, positions, procedures, processes, culture, technology and related elements that comprise the organization.
 It defines how all the pieces, parts and processes work together (or don’t in some cases).
 This structure must be totally aligned with strategy for the organization to achieve its mission and goals.
 Structure supports strategy.

 If an organization changes its strategy, it must change its structure to support the new strategy.
 When it doesn’t, the structure acts like a bungee cord and pulls the organization back to its old strategy.
-Strategy follows structure.
+Structure supports strategy.
 What the organization does defines the strategy.
 Changing strategy means changing what everyone in the organization does.

 When an organization changes its structure and not its strategy, the strategy will change to fit the new structure.
 Strategy follows structure.
 Suddenly management realizes the organization’s strategy has shifted in an undesirable way.
 It appears to have done it on its own.
 In reality, an organization’s structure is a powerful force.
 You can’t direct it to do something for any length of time unless the structure is capable of supporting that strategy.